MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

     >**Note:** The event that triggers the incident may take 5+ minutes to process.
 Continue with the next exercise, you will come back to this view later.

 1. Select the Incident and review the information in the right blade.

-1. Go back to Microsoft Teams by selecting the tab in your Microsoft Edge browser.
-If you closed it, just open a new tab and type <https://teams.microsoft.com>.
-Go to the *SOC* Teams, select the *New Alerts* channel and see the message post about the incident.

 ## Proceed to Exercise 4